SenseiK954/osticketing-prereqs/README.md

 <img src="https://i.imgur.com/Ib85ptO.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  10. <b>CONGRATULATIONS!</b> If you are at this page you were successful installing and registering for osTicket.
+<p align="center"><b>CONGRATULATIONS!</b> If you are at this page you were successful installing and registering for osTicket.
 Well done!
 </p>
 <br />